shanole/mr-roboger/README.md

 * Navigate to the top level of this directory `mr-roboger/`
 * Open `index.html` in your web browser

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

 * If you put a non-integer into the form, or a number followed by non-numeric characters, the form will only use the first number it finds as the input value.